samihadatta/workshop-ml-apis/README.md

 ## Step by Step

-First, for basic setup, we gotta make a connection to the API.
+First, for basic setup, we gotta make a script let's call it faceDetection.js.
+Then we need to give it a connection to the API.
 This is similar to how we started our code in datastore.js through firebase.
 First we require the API, then we create a client.
 And we need fs so we can use Node's file system.

 ```javascript
 const vision = require('@google-cloud/vision');